hivesolutions/appier/doc/templates.md

 In this example, the flag will have a behaviour appropriate to the specified resource.
 In this case, it would return a JPEG instead of a PNG (the JPEG would be created on-the-fly and cached, so future requests won't trigger compression again).

-The previous example will output a link to `static/images/cats/felix.png` from the root of your app location.
-All static resources like CSS, Javascript, Images, and others, should be stored inside the `static` directory (read the [Structure](structure.md) documentation for more details on how the app file structure works).

 ## Reserved variables